cesilvia/The-Enduring-Role-of-Sector-Citizen-Preferences-in-Mixed-Markets/README.md

 -----
 -----
 ## Replication
 For our analysis, we used Sawtooth’s proprietary, built-in Analysis and Simulator tools to conduct initial analyses.
-Supplemental analyses and graphics were generated using Excel, Stata 16, and R. Sawtooth provides all data in Microsoft Excel files.
+Supplemental analyses and graphics were generated using Excel and R. Sawtooth provides all data in Microsoft Excel files.

 There are four types of analysis conducted in our paper.
 The following describes the rationale for the analysis, the data used, the procedures followed, and the code used.